jarnoux/mojito-pipeline/BLOG.md

     }
 ```

-**Step 5.** When the frontend knows it is done with all the sections and there are no more `<script>` tags to send, it sends the closing tags and closes the connection:
+**Step 5.** Once the frontend is done rendering all the sections and there are no more `<script>` blocks to send, it sends the closing tags to the client and closes the connection:

 ```html
     </body>